 We can settle most tractor trailer accident cases we handle without ever going to court.
 Most end in a settlement agreement between the victim and the trucking company’s insurer.
 When we first approach the trucking company, we demand a certain payout based on the value of your claim.
 We point to supporting evidence of liability and document your losses and expenses.

-Talk to an 18 Wheeler and Semi Truck Accident Lawyer in Baytown
+Talk To An 18-wheeler And Semi Truck Accident Lawyer Serving Baytown

 At D. Miller & Associates, PLLC, we can help you understand what to do after a truck accident.
+We want to shoulder the burden of the legal work.
 We will navigate the claims process and pursue the payout you deserve for your injuries.
-We know what it takes to win a complex commercial truck case and will do everything we can to secure the money you need and deserve.
+We know what it takes to win a complex commercial truck case and will do everything we can to secure the award you need and deserve.

 Related Frequently Asked Questions